 How we handle complaints about banking and payments

-We see a variety of complaints from consumers about banking and payment services, for example current accounts or regular payments like direct debits, or where there's been an IT problem that has meant consumers can't access their accounts.
+We see a variety of complaints from consumers about banking and payment services, for example current accounts or regular payments like direct debits, or where an IT problem has meant consumers can't access their accounts.
 We look at the facts and circumstances of each individual complaint.
 We listen impartially to both you and the business when deciding what's fair and reasonable in the circumstances.

 We follow rules the Financial Conduct Authority (FCA) has set out for us.
 We also take into account the law, as well as the rules, regulations and codes of practice in place at the time things went wrong.